floptical/esri-fix-dashboards/README.md

 This script is intended to be used for Oracle to PostgreSQL datasource migrations.
 When you overwrite a datasource originally published from Oracle, all the field names will change from upper-case to lower-case.
-This breaks AGO dashboards in strange ways, but if you modify the field names to lower-case, it un-breaks them.
+This breaks AGO dashboards in strange ways, but if you modify all field name references to lower-case, it un-breaks them.

 To use this script, point it at an AGO dashboard's itemid to run through it and change all found field names from upper-case to lower-case.

-Also know all data sources used first and put them in the var "expected_datasource_ids".
+Also note that you should know all data sources used in a dashboard first (because you already updated those datasources from  a postgres overwrite right?) and put them in the var "expected_datasource_ids" as a comma-separated list.

 Example usage: